 What to see and do in and around Mougins

 Visit the old town and fountains, the St Jacques le Majeur church.
-Chapelle St Barthelemy the Eco Parc Mougins and the Photography Museum as well as 18 other art studios, galleries or exhibitions.
+Chapelle St Barthelemy the EcoParc Mougins and the Photography Museum as well as 18 other art studios, galleries or exhibitions.

 Other Highlights Include:

 The priory, next door to the chapel, was once Picasso’s private residence and studio.
-The Chapel Notre-Dame de Vie is free to visit and open every day in July and August, weekends in May, June and September and Sundays from October to April.
+The Chapel Notre-Dame de Vie is free to visit and open every day in July and August.
+Weekends in May, June and September and Sundays from October to April.

-The museum’s large and diverse collection of antiquities includes Roman, Greek and Egyptian sculpture, vases, coins, and jewellery, and the world’s largest private collection of ancient arms and armour.
+The museum’s large and diverse collection of antiquities.
+For example, Roman, Greek and Egyptian sculpture, vases, coins, and jewellery, and the world’s largest private collection of ancient arms and armour.

-The ancient artworks are interspersed with paintings, drawings, and sculptures by artists such as Henri Matisse, Marc Chagall, Raoul Dufy, Paul Cézanne, Auguste Rodin, Salvador Dalí, Andy Warhol, Marc Quinn, Antony Gormley, and Damien Hirst.
+The ancient artworks are interspersed with paintings, drawings, and sculptures.
+Artists such as Henri Matisse, Marc Chagall, Raoul Dufy, Paul Cézanne, Auguste Rodin, Salvador Dalí, Andy Warhol, Marc Quinn, Antony Gormley, and Damien Hirst.

 Slightly outside of Mougins, the MIP gardens will truly awaken your senses.
-Used as the plant conservatory for the International Perfume Museum in Grasse, these gardens are home to species of plants traditionally grown for perfumes, as well as contributing to the conservation of varietal diversity in plants used for perfumery.
+Used as the plant conservatory for the International Perfume Museum, these gardens are home to species of plants traditionally grown for perfumes.
+In addition, contributing to the conservation of varietal diversity in plants used for perfumery.

-- If you’re a keen golfer, you’re in luck!
+If you’re a keen golfer, you’re in luck!
 Mougins is renowned for its idyllic golfing environment.
-The Cannes Mougins Golf Club is an exclusive golf club featuring a par 71, 18 hole course running over 6000 metres and considered to be a jewel of the Riviera.
+The Cannes Mougins Golf Club is an exclusive golf club featuring a par 71, 18 hole course.
+Running over 6000 metres and considered to be a jewel of the Riviera.